-Making A Sewing Machine Foot Pedal Pad
+Making a Sewing Machine Foot Pedal Pad

 The good news is this is a fast task that took me a grand total of one minute to make before I decided to add the extra pizzazz to cover the Belkin name.

 The front base of the foot controller would be pushed directly up to the base of the wrist support, acting as a stopper.

 After that, I adhered the loop portion of the fastener to the bottom of my foot pedal making sure to line the two pieces up.

-Then, I connected the two pieces.
-And, done!
+All done!
 There was a good grip between the pad and the foot pedal.

 I then took it a little farther and decided to embroider the word “Sew!” on a piece of pink fabric that matched the fabric I used when sewing my serger cover.

 Then, I stitched around the edge of the fabric and then adhered it to the mouse pad.
-This part took maybe 15 minutes, but not too bad!
-I like that it covers up the brand name.
+This part took maybe 15 minutes, but not too bad–I like that it covers up the brand name.

-My Experience After One Month of Use
+My Experience After a Year of Use

-Every once in a while I’ve had to go clean the floor and clean the bottom of the foot pedal pad to get its best grip.
-I really need to start vacuuming more.
-But, I just can’t bring myself to vacuum when my kids go to bed.
-I have sewing and crafting to do instead of cleaning!
+Every once in a while I have to clean the floor and clean the bottom of the foot pedal pad to get its best grip.
+(I really need to start vacuuming more, but I only have so much free time after my kids go to bed.)

 Overall, I’d call this project a cheap and easy success!